New ISO 14001 Is Almost Here And It Is Tougher on Lifecycle

 ISO 14001:2026 does not merely expand paperwork.
 It demands environmental accountability beyond operational boundaries.

 The core shift is philosophical as much as procedural.
+Environmental impact does not end when your product ships.

 Manufacturers who treat lifecycle assessment as a compliance obligation will meet the standard.